gardener/gardener/landscaper/pkg/controlplane/README.md

 ### 1) Extending the Runtime Cluster

 In this setup,
-- the `runtime` cluster hosts the Gardener control Plane pods
+- the `runtime` cluster hosts the Gardener control plane pods
-- the API server of the `runtime` cluster is extendet by the Gardener Extension API server, thus serves the Gardener resource groups (Shoot, Seed, ...).
+- the API server of the `runtime` cluster is extended by the Gardener Extension API server, thus serves the Gardener resource groups (Shoot, Seed, ...).
 - the Gardener control plane pods are configured against the API server of the `runtime` cluster

 Consider this option if